-As part of the Picture Main Street reconstruction project, a HAWK signal will be installed in front of the Williamsville Library, allowing pedestrians to safely cross Main Street at a mid-block location.
+As part of the Picture Main Street reconstruction project, a HAWK signal has been installed in front of the Williamsville Library, allowing pedestrians to safely cross Main Street at a mid-block location.

 Below is a Q&A that explains the signal and the responsibilities of motorists: